OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 Redesigning an existing proprietary design cannot make it Open Design.
 However, if we use an existing design as a component to include o modify in our project, and we release the instructions for using or modifying such design, these instructions can be understood as Open Design.

+###The Open Design ecosystem

+Any design project does not consist of only files or only the artifacts it describes, but there are more elements that concur to its structure, dynamics, success or failure.
+Therefore we should also consider the larger ecosystem of a design project, in order to fully understand its nature of an Open Design project.
+Such ecosystem can be described with a spectrum that shows the different possible levels that extend a simple project into a greater, more complex, participated and structured project.
+Such spectrum identifies only the degree of complexity of an Open Design ecosystem: levels might be achieved chronologically or not, and far levels might also coexist.

+An Open Design project is part of a greater ecosystem that work for its development, which can reach increasing structure and complexity with these levels:

+0. a documentation of a design artifact, and the manufactured or final design artifact
+1. an open, collaborative and openly documented process that manages the whole life cycle of a design artifact
+2. an organization (community, company, foundation, ...) that extends the work of the founders of the project with participation, discussion, contribution
+3. an open, collaborative and openly documented budget that allocate costs and revenues
+4. an open, collaborative and openly documented governance that manages the processes, participation and budget of the project

 ### Open Design and necessary software